Dr. Fred Harris, Jr., Music Director

 CONCERTS

-Early Auditions: If you would like to audition earlier than Sept.
-1, you may do so on zoom with Dr. Harris.
+If you wish to audition earlier than these dates you may do so on zoom with Dr. Harris.
 Email him directly (fharris@mit.edu) to set up a day/time.

 MITWE is comprised of MIT undergraduate and graduate students but all local college students, MIT community members, and non-MIT community members are welcome to audition.
-The audition will take approximately 15 minutes.
-Pianists, string bassists, and harpists interested in participating in MITWE should Dr. Harris directly.
+The audition lasts approximately 15 minutes.
+Pianists, string bassists, and harpists interested in participating in MITWE should contact Dr. Harris directly and may sign up for an audition.

 There are four parts to the audition: